Public Art

 -

-Inspire youth to expand interests in social wellness and art & design
+Inspire youth in social wellness and art

 -

-Promote authentic engagement with self, class, and community
+Encourage engagement with self, peers, and community

 -

-Cultivate communal accountability and shared power
+Build shared accountability and collective power

 -

-Build peer-to-peer collaboration and collective decision-making
+Strengthen collaboration and decision‑making

 -